V0v1kkk/WhisperVoiceInput/readme.md

 1. Open the settings window by clicking on the tray icon
 2. Enter your OpenAI API key or configure a compatible endpoint
-3. Select the Whisper model (default: whisper-large)
+3. Select the Whisper model
+   - OpenAI: `whisper-1`
+   - Self-hosted: a Faster-Whisper model name (e.g., `whisper-large-v3`)
-4. Set your preferred language (e.g., "en" for English)
+4. Set your preferred language (e.g., "en")
 5. Optionally add a prompt to guide the transcription

 ### Output Configuration

 Choose your preferred output method:
-- **Clipboard**: Standard clipboard (uses AvaloniaUI API and works on most systems)
-- **wl-copy**: For Wayland systems (requires `wl-copy` to be installed)
-- **ydotool**: Types the text directly (requires `ydotool` to be installed and configured)
-- **wtype**: Types the text directly (requires `wtype` to be installed and configured)
+- Clipboard (Avalonia API)
+- wl-copy (Wayland)
+- ydotool (types the text)
+- wtype (types the text)

+### Post-Processing (optional)

+- Enable to improve transcriptions via Microsoft.Extensions.AI
+- Endpoint and model are OpenAI‑compatible (OpenAI or local LLM gateways)
+- Defaults in the app may point to a local endpoint and model (e.g., Ollama `http://localhost:11434` with `llama3.2`); adjust as needed
+- Provide API key if your endpoint requires it

 ### Dataset Saving (optional)

-Use this to build your own training datasets from the app’s pipeline output.
-Dataset saving appends pairs of original and post-processed texts to a file.
+Build your own training datasets from the pipeline output.

-- Availability: Only works when Post-Processing is enabled.
-If Post-Processing is off, nothing will be saved and the dataset controls are disabled.
+- Availability: Only works when Post‑Processing is enabled
 - Format per entry:
   ```
   <original text>
   -
   <processed text>
   ---
   ```
 - How to enable:
-  1. In Settings, enable Post-Processing.
+  1. In Settings, enable Post‑Processing
-  2. Turn on "Save dataset".
+  2. Turn on "Save dataset"
-  3. Choose the target file path (a new file will be created if it doesn’t exist).
+  3. Choose the target file path (created if missing)
-  4. Run the pipeline as usual; after Post-Processing completes, an entry is appended asynchronously.
+  4. Run the pipeline; after post‑processing, an entry is appended asynchronously
 - Notes:
-  - Appends are non-blocking (asynchronous) and won’t stall the UI.
+  - Appends are non-blocking and won’t stall the UI
-  - Success and errors are logged (see Logs section).
-If an error occurs, it is logged with details; on success, a debug log is written.
+  - Success and errors are logged
-  - Ensure the chosen location is writable by your user.
+  - Ensure the chosen location is writable by your user

 ### Self-Hosted Whisper API